List of Yu-Gi-Oh! GX characters: Manga

 Koyo, once a three-time Duel Monsters champion, was tricked by a dark entity to become an elite duelist, although his memory of the incident was erased, and the entity declared that his health would fail each time he drew a card.
-Koyo decided to duel a young Jaden while in a Tokyo hospital despite his failing health.
-During the duel, Koyo barely manages to finish, and later falls into a coma.
-In a flashback it is revealed that Chazz received an autograph from him, and in the process, Koyo's Winged Kuriboh altered Chazz's Light and Darkness Dragon card.
+Koyo decided to duel a young Jaden while in a Tokyo hospital despite his failing health, falling into a coma after finishing the duel.
+In a flashback, it is revealed that Chazz received an autograph from him, and in the process, Koyo's Winged Kuriboh altered Chazz's Light and Darkness Dragon card.
 Koyo plays a nature-based Elemental Hero deck.
 Before the start of the manga, Koyo gave Jaden his deck, including the one-of-a-kind Elemental Hero Terra Firma card.
 Koyo's full name means "autumn colors".